 SANTO NIÑO a.k.a.
 INFANT JESUS

 Santo Niño (the name for Infant Jesus) holds a dear history to not only the Cebuanos, but to the whole of Philippines as well.
-In 1851, Spanish explorer Ferdinand Magellan (in the service of Charles V of Spain to search for the elusive spice island) came to Cebu and met with then ruler Rajah Humabon and his wife Humaway (later named Queen Juana).
+In 1851, Portuguese explorer Ferdinand Magellan (in the service of Charles V of Spain to search for the elusive spice island) came to Cebu and met with then ruler Rajah Humabon and his wife Humaway (later named Queen Juana).
 He then convinced them to pledge alliance with Spain and convert to Christianity, presenting Cebu with a cross and a statue of Santo Niño, as well as a church that was built later.